zemuldo/learning/a_kubernetes_course/part_1/README.md

 Kubernetes is written in [Go-lang](https://golang.org/), a statically typed, [compiled](https://en.wikipedia.org/wiki/Compiled_language) programming language designed also at [Google](https://en.wikipedia.org/wiki/Google).
 Let's have a look inside Kubernetes.

 A setup of Kubernetes consists of a cluster made up of a master node and worker nodes that work together to run your workflows/tasks/applications and manage the state of your cluster while communicating over a network managed by Kubernetes.
+This also includes a few addons that are used for intercoms, management and logs.
 The master manages the state of the cluster while the nodes run your applications in containers.
 The master node and worker nodes can be VMs or even actual servers.

 The master runs certain processes that manipulate the other nodes.
 These processes provide the API for interacting with the cluster state, watching and changing cluster state and scheduling and keeping track of resource requirements, status and policies for running each workload.